 Final layer painting

 Once an undercoat layer is dry (usually after an hour), a final layer can be applied.
 Again, keep a nozzle at least 30 cm away from a part while painting and if there is a need, apply the second layer.

 On the left – original and not painted.
 On the right – over retr0brighted.
 The spray-painted one is in the middle.

 Getting Retro computer spray paints

-All above spray paints are available in my web shop.
+All the above spray paints are available on my webshop.

 So far, I’ve managed to manufacture paints for: